NotApex/Sendit-spammer/README.md

 # Sendit-spammer
-A super fast spammer for sendit uses multi thrashing and proxys to avoid rate limiting
+A super fast spammer for sendit uses multi threading and proxys to avoid rate limiting